Earl Cameron

-Read more "Algeria"Black History Everyday.
+Read more "Earl Cameron"Black History Everyday.
 Algeria was home to the ancient Numidian Kingdom that fought Roman rule.

 Read more "Algeria"April Ryan, born in 1967.
 In 2026 she celebrated her 29th anniversary as a White House Correspondent, making her the longest serving Black White House Correspondent in History.
 BlackHistoryEveryday.com